linzxlzx/LyricsProject05/README.md

  <br />
 Where N is the number of unique words in the song *s* and *i* is the *i-th* unique word.
 Pi is the probability that the *i-th* word appears in the song *s*.  <br />

-### - Rank the Result
+### - Result Ranking
 The results of each dimension are saved as a dictionary.
 We sort the results of each dimension and rate the songs into 11 levels from 0 to 1 with an increment of 0.1.
 For example, if we have 1000 songs in database, then we rate the first 1000//11 songs with lowest love percentage as 0.0, the second 1000//11 songs as 0.1, and so forth.
 We perform the same ranking system to each of the five dimensions.  <br />

 ### - Foreign Lyrics
 We also try to detect the song lyrics with foreign language.
-Take the slangs such as "yo", "umm" that might be detected as non_English, we analyze the first 20 unique words in each song and set the criteria that an English song needs to have more than 70% of its first 20 words detected as English words.
+Take into consideration the slangs such as "yo", "umm" that might be detected as non-English, we analyze the first 20 unique words in each song and set the criteria that an English song needs to have more than 70% of its first 20 words detected as English words.
 If the lyrics of a song is detected as non-English, we will return constant score 0.5 for its kidsafe, love and mood dimensions.  <br />

 ## Output
 We will have the json output with the following format: